Baked Roast Beef Sliders

 For a fast and easy dinner, I like to serve these with a big green salad.
 For parties, I love to pair them with dips and other easy appetizers, like cheesy bacon corn dip, sheet pan nachos, taco stuffed mini peppers, or a spinach and artichoke biscuit skillet.

-Rather than slicing each individual roll, keep the biscuits attached at the side, then slice horizontally as one sheet, removing all the tops together.
+Rather than slicing each individual roll, keep the rolls attached at the side, then slice horizontally as one sheet, removing all the tops together.
 After baking, use a serrated knife to slice in between each biscuit.

 Yes!
 Slice the bread, add the meat and cheese and mayo-horseradish sauce, and refrigerate tightly wrapped in plastic wrap for up to 24 hours.
 Add the butter sauce on top immediately before baking.

 Leftover sliders?
 No problem!
-Wrap each roll tightly in plastic wrap and a layer of aluminum foil and store in a freezer safe plastic bag.
+Wrap each roll tightly in plastic wrap and a layer of aluminum foil and store in a freezer-safe plastic bag.
 Thaw in the refrigerator overnight or at room temperature for an hour or two, then reheat in the oven at 350 °F until warm and heated through.

 More Easy Entertaining Recipes: